The Opus

 Dubai Opera House

-An opera house / cultural center, currently under review, to be built in Dubai's Lagoons district.
+An opera house / cultural center proposed for Dubai's Lagoons district.
 Will feature an arts gallery, a performing arts school and a luxury hotel.

 The design resembles mountains and sand dunes.
 The surrounding landscape forms will build up to the main building.